On this page childcare providers will find information, advice and guidance on safeguarding in early years:

 It is imperative that Providers listen to the child's voice by asking questions that are not leading children to give a certain.
 Children should be encouraged to 'Tell', 'Explain' and 'Describe' (TED).

-Providers are advised that in situations where a different explanation of an injury or mark is provided by a parent/care to that of a child, a call should always be made to First Response (Option 2 on the IVR).
+Providers are advised that in situations where a different explanation of an injury or mark is provided by a parent/carer to that of a child, a call should always be made the Front Door Service as part of the Staffordshire Children's Advice Service (formerly First Response).
 Providers should record the date, time, name of the person they spoke to and response provided.

 Staffordshire County Council

 Writing reports and what information and how to record it is particularly vital around child disclosures and information about their welfare.

 We have provided a number of points that settings can refer to which may help hape consistency and accuracy in reports.